cheahfulnic/sp24-cse110-lab4/expose/javascript/part2.md

 13. '3undefined' since undefined maps to its exact string representation.
 13. NaN since undefined cannot be represented as a number.

-14. true since the string '2' maps to its integer representation.
+14. true since the string '2' maps to its number representation.
 14. false since two strings are compared lexicographically.
-14. true since the string '2' maps to its integer representation.
+14. true since the string '2' maps to its number representation.
 14. false since they are of different variable types.
 14. false since true is treated as 1.
 14. false since they are of different variable types, boolean and Boolean object.